Bandar bin Sultan Al Saud: Early life

 Bandar's parents were Prince Sultan bin Abdulaziz and his Ethiopian concubine Khiziran.
-Both of Bandar's parents were very young at the time of his birth: his mother Khiziran was just sixteen, and was working as a maid in the palace when she first came in contact with Sultan.
+Both of Bandar's parents were very young at the time of his birth: his mother Khiziran was just sixteen, and was working as a maid in the palace when she first came in contact with Sultan, who was 23.
 The royal family provided Khiziran with a generous monthly pension after Bandar was born, but told her to take her child and live with her own family.

 Bandar thus spent his early years in a non-royal milieu, living with his mother and aunt, and had little contact with his father until he was about eight years old.
 By this time, the royal family relented and invited Khiziran to bring Bandar with her and live in the palace with Prince Sultan's widowed mother, Hassa bint Ahmed Al Sudairi.
 Khiziran died in Riyadh in October 2019.

 Education

-Bandar graduated from the Royal Air Force College Cranwell in 1968.
+Bandar graduated from the Royal Air Force College Cranwell in 1969.
 He received additional training at Maxwell Air Force Base and the Industrial College of the Armed Forces.
 He is a trained pilot and has flown numerous fighter aircraft.
 Bandar's military career ended in 1977 after he crash-landed his jet and suffered a severe back injury.
 Afterward, he received a master's degree in international public policy at the Johns Hopkins University's Paul H. Nitze School of Advanced International Studies.

-One of his classmates in Cranwell was Bandar bin Faisal, son of King Faisal and his future brother-in-law.
+One of his classmates in Cranwell was Bandar bin Faisal, son of King Faisal and his future brother-in-law who graduated in 1967.